ansible/django-ansible-base/docs/channels_authentication.md

 Note that the DrfAuthMiddleware will only work on protocols that provide HTTP headers in their scope - by default, this is HTTP and WebSocket.

-If the user can be retreieved from the stored session or by any backend in `settings.AUTHENTICATION_BACKEND`, the user is stored in `scope["user"]`.
+If the user can be retrieved from the stored session or by any backend in `settings.AUTHENTICATION_BACKEND`, the user is stored in `scope["user"]`.
 Othwerwise the websocket connection is denied and closed with return code 403.

 If the authentication succeeded with a valid user, your consumer code can access it use `self.scope["user"]` to further assert the role permission.